-For the AY 2023-2024 school year there is no charge for parking at Kapi'olani Community College.
+For the AY 2024-2025 school year there is no charge for parking at Kapi'olani Community College.
 However, all vehicles parked on campus are required to have a parking permit or special temporary parking pass.
 Employees who wish to park on campus must apply for a parking permit.
-For students, this can be done at the

-Office of Student Activities ('Iliahi 126).
-A link to apply for the parking permit can be found http://go.hawaii.edu/P4T).
+For students, this can be done at the Office of Student Life ('Iliahi 126).
+A link to apply for the parking permit can be found here (http://go.hawaii.edu/P4T).

-There is no guarantee that parking will be available at peak periods (ususally 10:00 AM to 3 PM).
-Applicable rules and regulations must be followed.
 Rules and regulations, including maps, are posted at various locations on campus and are available upon request through the Campus Security department.
 Parking is permitted only in areas marked and specified for parking.
 Vehicles obstructing traffic (e.g., parked at red curbs, fully or partially; on the grass or other landscaped areas; next to fire hydrants; in driveways; on crosswalks) will be ticketed and subject to towing.

-Parking for Persons with Disabilities
+Parking for People with Disabilities

-All persons with disabilities who have a current State Department of Transportation Disabled Persons Parking Permit issued by the City and County of Honolulu are authorized to park in spaces designated for the disabled and in other parking areas not reserved for faculty, staff, and visitors.
+All persons with disabilities who have a current State of Hawai'i Disability Parking Permit issued by the City and County of Honolulu are authorized to park in spaces designated for people with disabilities and in other parking areas not reserved for faculty, staff, and visitors.
 Vehicles violating this requirement are subject to a campus parking citation, a Honolulu Police Department Parking Citation, and towing at the owner's expense.